Your search results

 FHA Loans Minimum Down Payment Requirements

-Like conventional loans, FHA’s have a limit as well.
-In 2024 in Virginia Beach and the Hampton Roads area, this limit is $690,000.
-That figure went up from $507,150 in 2023.
+Like conventional loans, FHA loans have a limit as well.
+In 2026, in Virginia Beach and the Hampton Roads area, this limit is $757,850.

-How Much Down Payment On A House With VA Loans
+How Much Down Payment On A House With VA Loans?

 • First use of the VA loan: In this situation, the fee is 2.15% of the purchase price.

-How Much Down Payment On A House With USDA Loans
+How Much Down Payment On A House With USDA Loans?

 USDA Loans